matestack/matestack-ui-core/docs/guides/1000-action_cable/README.md

 ## Usage

-After setting up the client side javascript for our action cable we now take a look at how to create server side events to trigger for example rerenderings of `async`/isolated components or show/hide content with the `toggle` component.
+After setting up the client side JavaScript for our action cable we now take a look at how to create server side events to trigger for example rerenderings of `async`/isolated components or show/hide content with the `toggle` component.
 We will introduce two different types of creating server side events.
 First broadcasting events to all subscribed clients and secondly sending events to a user by authenticating a connection through a devise user.

 ### Broadcast